December 27, 2022 UPDATE:

 Aguinaldo

-ically the Aguinaldo is 15 days of pay. (calculated on a 7 day work wk).
+Basically the Aguinaldo is 15 days of pay. (calculated on a 7 day work wk).

-not a Christmas bonus.
+It is not a Christmas bonus.
 It is a mandatory wage payment that is due by the 20’th of December.
 The aguinaldo is equivalent to at least “15 days wages”, and may be pro-rated if the employee has been working for you for less than a full year.

-Note .
+Note.
 The “Daily Rate” is based on a full week.
 For example, if your maid only works two days per week, and gets paid $700 pesos per week ($350 pesos per day of work).
 You take the weeks salary of $700 divided by 7

 => $100 pesos is the Daily Rate.